NashJames/Potions/README.md

 ## Design

 The first mock-up was a very rough sketch on a post-it note.
 I'm no artist, but I liked it enough to keep going.
-So I patched together a mood board of artistic stuff, in a folder on my desktop, booted-up some illustration software and got started...
+So I patched together a mood board of various designs, in a folder on my desktop, booted-up some illustration software and got started...

 Additionally, there's some amazing artists out there.
 If you know where to look, there's influential creativity everywhere.
 (E.g. [Dribbble](https://dribbble.com/shots/5781741-Potion-of-Wisdom-Speedpaint), [Reddit](https://www.reddit.com/r/Design/comments/b68bvu/heres_a_quick_breakdowntutorial_on_how_i_animate/), [Artstation](https://www.artstation.com/artwork/9m18kN), ...)

 ## Inkscape

 On the topic of illustration software, there are a few options to choose from.
 I've used a trial of Adobe Illustrator before, which was excellent, but not remotely worth it's cost or contract lock-in.
 So I gave [Inkscape](https://inkscape.org/) a try.
 It turned out to be a great piece of software, and open-source which is always amazing.
 Albeit, it could use a bit more documentation and a few official tutorials.
-But, all that meant was it needed some exploring...
+But, that only meant it needed some exploring...

 One excellent feature of Vector Graphic tools is the clipping mask.
 It unlocks a huge number of possibilities for animations, as you can create a complex shapes in a background layer and send objects across the gap.
 This allows certain objects to leave the apparent field of view; by matching the colour of the mask to the webpage background.
 (E.g. The blue multi-hexagon shape of `potions.svg` was cut-out, and has a periodic, sweeping line rotating across the gap).
 To create a clipping mask: